dom38/CityPantry/README.md

 `git clone https://github.com/dom38/CityPantry.git`

-Either package the application using MVN, Gradle, Java or an IDE, or drop the jar into `{projectRoot}/out/artifacts/CityPantry_jar/CityPantry.jar'
+Either package the application using MVN, Gradle, Java or an IDE, or drop the jar into `{projectRoot}/out/artifacts/CityPantry_jar/CityPantry.jar`

-If the jar exists elsewhere, update its location on line 7 of the Dockerfile
+If the jar exists elsewhere, update its location on line 7 of the Dockerfile.

+At this point the jar can be run using:

+`java -jar {path/to/jar} {path/to/example/file} {date} {time} {postcode} {covers}`

+Or, for more fun, can be loaded into a docker image by running:

+`docker build -t city-pantry:java .`

+Additional example files can be added in the dockerfile.